dhleong/kodachi/doc/kodachi.md

 # Aliases, Triggers, and Prompts

 Kodachi provides rich support for aliases, triggers, and prompts.
-Aliases can format the the output directly using [matchers](#matchers), or the output can be computed by lua function.
+Aliases can format the output directly using matchers, or the output can be computed by lua function.

-## Matchers

-Matchers power alias, prompts, and triggers.
+Matchers power aliases, prompts, and triggers.
 Kodachi supports two variants: simple and regex.
-Simple matchers should be intuitive, with familiar syntax, while regex gives you the full power to match exactly what you want.
+[Simple matchers](#simple-matchers) should be intuitive, with familiar syntax, while [regex](#regex-matchers) gives you the full power to match exactly what you want.
 Regex matchers are powered by the Rust [regex][regex] crate; in particular, be aware that this crate does not support zero-width lookaround assertions.

-### Simple Matchers
+## Simple Matchers

 Simple matchers use `$`-prefixed symbols to capture some input; aliases may also use the same syntax to reference those matches.
 For example: